jibla/hacker-news-bot/README.md

 To run the bot locally, you will need either Python directly or Docker for containerized deployment.

-### Environment Variables

-- `DISCORD_WEBHOOK_URL`: The webhook URL for the Discord channel where news will be posted.
-- `SCHEDULE_PERIOD`: The frequency (in minutes) at which the bot fetches and posts news.
-- `FETCH_TOP_STORIES_AMOUNT`: The number of top stories the bot should fetch and attempt to post at each interval.
-- `STORAGE`: Specifies the method for tracking posted stories (`local` for file storage, `database` for SQLite).

 ### Running with Docker

 ```bash